Shroud-email/hosting/README.md

 Please read our [deployment documentation](https://shroud.email/docs/deployment/self-host) on our website.

-If you just want to get up and running with Shroud.email quickly, you can sign up for our hosted version [here](https://app.shroud.email/users/register).
+If you want to get up and running with Shroud.email quickly, and don't want to maintain your own mailserver, you can sign up for our hosted version [here](https://app.shroud.email/users/register).

 Copy `haraka/haraka_config/config/me.example` to `haraka/haraka_config/config/me` and set your mail hostname.